-Patchwork refers to a type of needlework in which small, often square or triangular, pieces of fabric or cloth are stitched together.
+In fashion, patchwork refers to a type of needlework in which small, often square or triangular, pieces of fabric or cloth are stitched together.
 The individual pieces typically contain contrasting colors and patterns to make quite a dramatic whole.
+It’s hard not to think of Whitman’s famed line: Do I contradict myself? / Very well then I contradict myself,/ (I am large, I contain multitudes.).
+Patchwork, then, as a distinctly modern aesthetic, allowing us to contain multitudes with style.

 Patchwork in high fashion was popularized in the late 1960s when Yves Saint Laurent began experimenting with this construction method using rich brocades and colorful moiré.
 The French fashion designer created countless patchwork gowns throughout his career, so much so that former Saint Laurent creative director Hedi Slimane paid homage to this technique for spring/summer 2015, simulating patchwork on a bejeweled and bedazzled mini dress.